 Having the freedom of choice is something we all strive for, but having too many choices from which we can choose can push us into a constant state of the tress.
-Have you ever seen a child when she was presented with as little as three choices, or sometimes even two.
-At young age they cannot chose, and because of that we can see their fear, frustration, and in the end feeling of powerlessness.
+Have you ever seen a child when she was presented with as little as three choices, or sometimes even two?
+At a young age, they cannot choose, and because of that, we can see their fear, frustration, and in the end feeling of powerlessness.

 So if we can observe a child having a problem choosing between just a few choices, what is then the limit for grown-ups?
 20, 30, 50 … 100 choices?
 What do you think?

 It’s 7.
 Seven!

 No wonder we feel overwhelmed standing in the supermarket, staring at the shelf with 50 different types of coffee.
 I usually go for the organic one, and then just close my eyes and pick one.
 And when I find the one I like, I don’t really look at other ones.

 She tells how she did research in one of the upscale grocery stores known for an extensive product selection.

 She set up a booth for free jam tasting on two consecutive Saturdays.

 On the first Saturday, she offered 24 flavours of jam and on the other only 6.
 She monitored what happened, and discovered that 60% of customers stopped for the tasting and 3% bought the jam when they could choose from 24 flavours.
 When she offered 6 flavours, 40 % of the customers stopped and tasted, and 30% of those bought jam.